Skip to main content

 PARIS, FRANCE - JULY 22: Masomah Ali Zada of the Refugee Olympic Team speaks during the Athletes' Call for Peace at the Olympic Village Plaza ahead of the Paris 2024 Olympic Games on July 22, 2024 in Paris, France.
 (Photo by Maja Hitij/Getty Images)

-Other Syrian-born athletes on the Refugee Olympic Team include swimmer Alaa Maso, judokas Munaa Dahouk and Adnan Khankan, and long-jumper Mohammad Amin Alsalami.
+Other Syrian-born athletes on the Refugee Olympic Team include swimmer Alaa Maso, judokas Munaa Dahouk and Adnan Khankan, and long jumper Mohammad Amin Alsalami.
 Maso, Khankan and Alsalami are based in Germany, while Dahouk is in the Netherlands.

-Out of the 37 refugee athletes on the team, 14 are from Iran.
+Of the 37 refugee athletes on the team, 14 are from Iran.
 The Iranian presence includes badminton player Dorsa Yavarivafa, who left for Turkey in 2018, and boxer Omid Ahmadisafa, who sought asylum in Germany in 2021.

 Related Topics